semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 The example takes four positional parameters.
 In this example the model is ``xlm-roberta-large``, the dataset ``tempeval_multi (bio)``, the output-file ``logs/outputfile_tempeval-test.log`` and the ``device`` 0.
 The ``device`` parameter means that the scripts should use the GPU for the prediction.
+This command will generate two files: one BIO-formatted file that shows the exact model predictions and one that shows some metrics like the F1-score for the prediction.